Sentence for man who molested 12-year-old girl reduced on appeal

 The man maintained that he was innocent.

-The prosecution had proposed replacing the aggravating element from the slapping of the victim to wrongful restraint by pulling her hair, and of forcing her head towards the man's groin.
+The prosecution had proposed changing the aggravating element of the slapping of the victim to the different element of wrongful restraint - that of pulling her hair and of forcing her head towards the man's groin.

 There was also concern of potential prejudice to the man.